 - Mississippi Lane and Riverview Lane will be closed to through traffic during construction.
 Designated detours will be posted.
 Access will be maintained for all residents on both sites.

 - Temporary, one-day driveway closures and traffic impacts when temporary wastewater conveyance pipes are installed and removed from under driveways on 89th Avenue and Brookdale Drive and under the road at 81st Avenue and 85th Avenue near Highway 252.

 - Part of Jewell Park will be closed during construction.
 The playground, park building, and parking lot will remain open.

 - Temporary water and wastewater service disruption for some residences along both sites.
 Residents will be notified in advance of any service disruption.

-- Noise, vibrations, lights, and odors associated with wastewater pipe access and the CIPP lining process.
+- Noise, vibrations, lights, and odors associated with wastewater pipe access and the cured-in-place pipe (CIPP) lining process.
 Some of this work will occur overnight.
 (Keep water in all drain traps to help contain odors in the pipes.)

 - Restoration of any disturbed road surface and landscape after construction is complete.

 Road closures on the Mississippi Lane and Riverview Lane sites are in place and will continue throughout the project.
 Access will be provided for local traffic only.
 See the maps below for closure details.

 Riverview Lane Closure and Detour Map (PDF)

 Join the project team for regular outdoor pop-up meetings on the second and fourth Monday of each month from 4-5 p.m. in the River Park Pavilion near the 83rd Avenue entrance.
 Our team will be available to answer questions and provide information on the project, schedule, and construction impacts.